 People always ask me what colors are best and I really don't have a hard and fast rule about it.
 It's better for me to get a visual of something, so I suggest bringing a wide variety of colors.
 That being said, I’ve found that in most cases, bold solid colors tend to look best on camera.
 Jewel tones usually look great on everyone as does black and grey.
 Pastels and lighter colors tend to wash out but I certainly have shot many great headshots with light colors so if you love it, bring it.
 Don't be seasonal; everything from t-shirts, tank tops to sweaters and light jackets can work.
 I love textures and layers, but would generally stay away from crazy patterns or busy prints.

 If it's not in the studio we can't shoot it, so if you find yourself questioning whether or not something will work just bring it along.
 I also suggest having some fun with this, if you feel your wardrobe is missing something then go shopping and we'll keep the tags on it and you can return the items you don't want to keep after the shoot.
-Also, no need for any jewelry or accessories, Ladies.
+Also, no need for lots of jewelry or accessories, Ladies.
 This is about your face, not your bling.
 Small stud earrings are ok but necklaces are usually too distracting.
 That said, if big sparkly jewelry is your thing, bring it! :)

 Ladies please arrive with your makeup and hair ready to go how you normally do it.
 You are welcome to have your makeup professionally done if you would like to but it’s not required.
 I do highly recommend professional makeup for all of my female clients and I can book one of my brilliant makeup artists for your session if you would like.
 I need to book makeup in advance though so let me know ASAP if you want me to book that for you.

 Here are some helpful tips for a great makeup look for headshots.